-As an alternative to cultivating the boss, use networking to build alliances at work, broaden your personal network and make industry contacts outside your workplace.
+As an alternative to cultivating the boss, use networking to build alliances at work, broaden your personal network and make industry contacts outside the workplace.

 5. You may lose out because of the friendship

-If you form a close friendship with your supervisor, people will be watching to make sure the boss isn’t playing favorites.
+If you form a close friendship with your supervisor, people will watch to make sure the boss isn’t playing favorites.
 In fact, to avoid criticism, the boss may give you less desirable assignments or extra work to show there’s no favoritism.

-Unfair as it may be, it may be harder for you to get ahead if your boss is afraid of being criticized.
+In fact, it might be harder for you to get ahead if your boss is afraid of being criticized.

-A recent study published in the Journal of Experimental Social Psychology found that managers are reluctant to publicly give bonuses to employees who are their friends rather than non-friends.
+One study published in the Journal of Experimental Social Psychology found that managers are reluctant to publicly give bonuses to employees who are their friends.
 The study authors note: